 Eddy current testing of tubes is highly specialised, requiring expertise and specialist equipment.
 Intertek’s non-destructive testing inspectors are PCN, ASNT and NAS410 Level II or III qualified in eddy current testing, and have years of experience in performing this technique on tubing.
 Our inspectors’ expertise will ensure you have an accurate assessment of the condition and remaining useful life of your tubing so that you have the information to make decisions regarding the asset integrity management of your tubes.

 Intertek’s extensive experience in eddy current tube testing for various industries means that we understand the need for quick turnaround times during outages.
-You can have the confidence that outage schedules will be met with our eddy current inspections.
+You can have the Total Quality Assurance that outage schedules will be met with our eddy current inspections.